rfrade/controle/README.md

 # controle
 Projeto Controle

-Very simple project that manages orders.
+Project that manages orders.
 One client asked me to create this software so that he can manage his providers, clients and orders.

 It uses maven, fxml, spring, jpa and jasperreports.